treygrainger/ai-powered-search/engines/README.md

 **Core**: Must be implemented for every engine:
 * `Engine`: This class is responsible for setting up collections with their appropriate schemas and configurations.
 Most of the complexity in the engine is the configuration of 15 different collections that support the system's functionality.

-* `Collection`: This class is responsible for populating and searching a search index. `search` and `vector_search` are some of the more complex functions within this class to implement.
+* `Collection`: This class is responsible for populating and searching a search index. `search` and `hybrid_search` are some of the more complex functions within this class to implement.

 **Delegatable**: Must be implemented, but can be delegated to external libraries or engines if not directly supported inside the engine
 * `LTR` (Learning to Rank): The `LTR` abstraction contains all functionality for creating models, handling features, and searching with a model.